absmach/export/README.md

 # Export
-Mainflux Export service can sends message from one Mainflux cloud to another via MQTT, or it can send messages from edge gateway to Mainflux Cloud.
+Mainflux Export service can send message from one Mainflux cloud to another via MQTT, or it can send messages from edge gateway to Mainflux Cloud.
-Export service is subscribed to local message bus and connected to MQTT broker.
+Export service is subscribed to local message bus and connected to MQTT broker in the cloud.
-Messages collected on local message bus are redirected to cloud.
+Messages collected on local message bus are redirected to the cloud.
-When connection is lost messages from local bus are stored into `Redis` stream.
-Upon connection reestablishment `Export` service consumes messages from `Redis` and sends it to cloud.
+When connection is lost, messages from local bus are stored into `Redis` stream.
+Upon connection reestablishment `Export` service consumes messages from `Redis` stream and sends it to the Mainflux cloud.

 ## Install